brianvhong/HMC3/README.md

 # HMC3

-To document statistical analysis workflow and create figures for Osccar's HMC3 experiments.
+To document statistical analyses workflow and create figures for Oscar's HMC3 experiments.